A few months ago at the Cleckheaton Writers Group we had a brief discussion on the merits of using a Prologue at the start of a novel.

 Food for thought for sure.

 Yes, I had Seven Sins and only Two Virtues.
-So sue me :P .
+So sue me .
 That should be a huge hint that there are a lot more reasons to NOT use a prologue than there are to employ one (that and I didn’t want this blog to be 10,000 words long).

 Prologues, when done properly can be amazing literary devices.
 Yet, with a clear reader propensity to skip them, then that might at least make us pause before we decide our novel must have one.
 Make sure you ask yourself honest questions about what purpose these pages are really serving.
 Are they an essential component of a larger whole?
 Or are you using Bondo to patch together a weak plot?